ITZSHOAIB/guidgent-ui/README.md

-# MoviGent
+# GuidGent

-MoviGent is an agentic app that becomes your movie buddy, suggesting proper movies based on your preferences.
-It leverages Langgraph behind the scenes to provide intelligent movie recommendations.
-For the backend, please check out [movigent-service](https://github.com/ITZSHOAIB/movigent-service).
+GuidGent is an agentic app that becomes your study buddy, suggesting proper study materials based on your preferences.
+It leverages Langgraph and LlamaIndex behind the scenes to build a retrieval-augmented generation (RAG) system on top of the CBSE maths syllabus.
+For the backend, please check out [guidgent-service](https://github.com/ITZSHOAIB/guidgent-service).

-This UI for the MoviGent app is built using SvelteKit, TailwindCSS, and DaisyUI.
+This UI for the GuidGent app is built using SvelteKit, TailwindCSS, and DaisyUI.

 ## Features

-- Personalized movie recommendations
+- Personalized study material recommendations
 - User-friendly interface
-- Integration with Langgraph for agentic capabilities
+- Integration with Langgraph and LlamaIndex for agentic capabilities